 The Red Well

 The Red Well by Whitehills in Aberdeenshire is protected by an unusual building.
-On the autumn equinox, at sunrise, a beam of light shines through the doorway and illuminates the well within.
+On the autumn equinox, at sunrise, a beam of light shines through the doorway of this beehive-shaped shelter and illuminates the well within.
 This happens on the spring equinox too.
 The well, and the building, are said to date from Roman times.

 See the article Roman Aberdeenshire features in author’s new book from Grampian Online.